 Our first farmers market was in the summer of 1998 at the Blackfoot farmers market in Calgary.
 In 2000 we started at the Strathcona farmers market in Edmonton and in 2004 we went into the Calgary Farmers Market.
 We had found that we loved was selling the meat directly to the consumer through the farmers markets and so over the years we have sold at many different farmers markets all over Alberta.

 In March 2012 we opened our new store in Edmonton, on Whyte Avenue in the Roots Community Building.
 This allowed us to have our products available seven days a week to our customers in Edmonton.
 In Jan 2014 we were very excited to start construction on our own poultry processing plant and meat cutting facility.
-This processing facility is located right here on the farm and should be operational by summer of 2015.
+This processing facility is located right here on the farm.

 We strongly believe in the principals of organic, humane and sustainable farming.
 We believe that these principles help not only the environment but also human health.
 We want to give as many people as possible access to healthy clean food.
 We continue to learn and do everything we can to better the environment, the health of our animals and the health of our customers and family.